-Referrals are accepted for young people who are registered with a Solihull GP, who have not yet reached their 18th birthday and who have difficulty carrying out their everyday activities (“occupations”) such as getting themselves dressed, brushing their teeth, handwriting or learning to ride a bike.
-This may be a result of motor, sensory or learning needs.
+Referrals are accepted for young people who are registered with a Solihull GP, aged 18 and under for children who attend a mainstream school or 19 and under for those who attend a special school and who have difficulty carrying out their everyday activities (“occupations”), such as getting themselves dressed, brushing their teeth, handwriting or learning to ride a bike.
+These cause behind these difficulties can be due to multiple factors, including be a result of motor, sensory or learning needs.

 How to make a referral

 We operate an open referral system meaning referrals can be made by parents, teachers, health professionals or any other adult who knows the young person well.
 There is no charge for occupational therapy services for young people who are eligible for NHS services.

 Referrers should ensure that all sections are completed and that the referral has been signed by the person who holds parental responsibility (usually the young person’s parent/carer).
 Incomplete referrals will not be accepted, but will be sent to parents in order for missing information to be collated and returned.